-2 Pasqual filed additional supplements on November 7 and 13.
+4 Pasqual filed additional supplements on November 7 and 13.

-3 These amounts totaled \$14,300, which Pasqual asserted was the total compensation allowed under Probate Code section 10810.
+5 These amounts totaled \$14,300, which Pasqual asserted was the total compensation allowed under Probate Code section 10810.

-"broken a rule of court."
+The court then issued an order to show cause (OSC) for Derieg regarding whether he should be sanctioned for taking his fees prior to the court's final distribution.
+On December 1, 2017, Derieg filed an OSC statement, stating he took another attorney's advice to bill escrow to guarantee payment.
+Derieg added that the attorney told him not to "touch the payment until after the final petition is ordered."
+He apologized for his actions and acknowledged he had "broken a rule of court."
 On December 5, the court held a hearing on the OSC.
 The judge stated he had read Derieg's statement and was inclined to discharge the OSC.
 Derieg was then given a chance to add anything, and he declined.
 The judge asked Pasqual if she had anything to say on the issue, and she stated the Asvitts were fine with discharging the OSC.
 The judge then discharged the OSC and declined to order sanctions.
 Derieg never told the court he had put the funds into his business checking account, not a CTA, and spent the funds before court approval.